speleobrad/speleobrad.github.io/_posts/2023-04-03-compressor-drainer.md

 # Files and stuff

-Rendered SLTs are available on Printables.com.
+Rendered SLTs and OpenSCAD source are available on [Printables.com](https://www.printables.com/model/443598-vortex-condensate-drainer).

 Happy printing and happy draining ;)